Windows CMD Commands: Mastering the Command Prompt

 promt CMD output

-The $g variable represents the greater-than sign (>) and the prompt stays during the command-line session.
+The $g variable represents the greater-than sign (>).
+The prompt custom stays active during the command-line session.

 The rd and rmdir commands remove an empty directory from the system.
 The syntax for the commands is:

 Attempting to delete a directory with files results in an error message.
-Add the /s parameter to delete a directory with subdirectories and files to avoid the error message:
+Add the /s parameter to delete a directory with subdirectories and files:

 The command deletes the complete subdirectory tree and all files.